strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.7.1 - 2020-01-13 =
+* BUG FIX: Fixed issue where discount for membership products would be applied when shouldn't.
+* ENHANCEMENT: Improved wording on the Advanced Settings area for Membership and WooCommerce Subscriptions discount option.

 = 1.7 - 2020-05-01 =
 * BUG FIX: Fixed bug where marking an order expired or cancelled could impact other subscriptions.